AnyFetch/developers.anyfetch.com/blueprint.md

 ### Search documents [GET]
 Search within all available data for documents matching specified filter.

-Return aggregated informations computed over the result set.
+Return informations aggregated over the result set.
 The `score` key indicated document's relevance regarding query.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.